jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 what they mean is some mythic traditional Church of The People - whatever that may be.
 They do not specify what this is, but they seem pretty insistent that whatever it is, it's supposed to be "biblical" (whatever that means) and above all, Christian.
+It is also authoritarian and hierarchical; there are those that run society, and the masses of people take orders not from civic authorities but from "The Church."

 There are two very large problems with this.